GdUnit4 C# Test Setup

 • under section <PropertyGroup>

-• change the TargetFramework to net8.0
+• change the TargetFramework to net8.0 or net9.0

-• add <LangVersion>11.0</LangVersion>
+• add <LangVersion>12.0</LangVersion>

 • add <CopyLocalLockFileAssemblies>true</CopyLocalLockFileAssemblies>